Optimal two-phase sampling designs for generalized raking estimators with multiple parameters of interest: Example: Vanderbilt Comprehensive Care Clinic Study

-Notably, this set up differs from the simulation study in the previous section where the parameters of interest were regression coefficients from the superpopulation from which phase 1 was a simple random sample.
-This example instead isolates the phase 2 contribution to the variance and is really a case of single-phase sampling from a finite population.
-Still, the optimality results apply as before; the variance contributed by phase 1 sampling cannot be altered by the phase 2 sampling design.
+Notably, this setup differs from the simulation study in the previous section where the parameters of interest were logistic regression coefficients from the superpopulation from which phase 1 was a simple random sample.
+The model difference highlights the flexibility of the proposed approach since estimators for coefficients in both logistic and Cox regression are asymptotically linear \citep{lin1989robust}.
+The difference in sampling framework isolates the phase 2 contribution to the variance, but this is the only component of the variance that can be controlled through the phase 2 sampling design, so the optimal allocation results apply as before.
 We performed phase 2 sampling across four waves of 50 samples using each optimum allocation strategy and compared the empirical variances observed over 1,000 sampling iterations.
-We conducted this procedure twice, once using optimum allocation for IPW and once using optimum allocation for raking.
-We display the results for both IPW and GR estimators under each approach in Table \ref{TabDataExample}.
+The procedure was implemented separately under optimal allocation for IPW and for raking following the procedures described in Section \ref{s:SimStudy} and Supplemental Section \ref{ss:rakingprocedure}.
+We display the results for both IPW and GR estimators under each sampling approach in Table \ref{TabDataExample}.